LlamasAreTheBest/kafka-connect/README.md

   <h2>Kafka Connect for Docker</h2>

   <p>
     Kafka Connect for Docker.
-This image is based on <a href="https://github.com/wurstmeister/kafka-docker">wurstmeister/kafka</a>.
+This image is based on <a href="https://github.com/wurstmeister/kafka-docker">wurstmeister/kafka</a>. <br /> Get the Docker images with:
     <ul>
     <li>llamasarethebest/kafka-connect:amd64-snapshot</li>
     <li>llamsarethebest/kafka-connect:arm64-snapshot</li>